recursionlab/Recursive-Intelligence-Expansion-1/README.md

 <span id="document-top"></span>

+This document is the length of a novella and intended to be read as a highly indexed user-friendly single page knowledgebase.

 Document last updated on 2025-04-28, version 71.

 RIEM{} Project Digital Object Identifier Hosted By CERN: <a href="https://doi.org/10.5281/zenodo.15285396"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.15285396.png" alt="DOI"></a>